How the 'Functions of Money' blind us to the Structure of Money

-The implications is this: if you can only describe something’s function without being able to describe its structure, you’re in a realm of vagueness where meaning can collapse.
+The implication is this: if you can only describe something’s function without being able to describe its structure, you’re in a realm of vagueness where meaning can collapse.

-How money’s structure is invisibilised by its ‘functions’
+How money’s structure is invisibilized by its ‘functions’

 What happens if I then ask them how this imagined structure works?
-Well, given that their structural image consists of flimsy objects with numbers, they’re going to face an existential dilemma whilst trying to reconcile that with the de facto power of money they experience on a daily basis.
+Well, given that their structural image consists of flimsy objects with numbers, they’re going to face an existential dilemma when trying to reconcile that with the de facto power they experience money having on a daily basis.
 It’s easy to see how a chair holds you up by looking at its full structure, but not very easy to see how money holds an economy up by looking at a fragment of it structure.

 Here’s a very good example showing someone having this exact existential dilemma.
 It went viral on TikTok, and it’s worth watching because it shows them struggling to make sense of surface-level objects that make little sense unless seen within a much bigger structure.
 Given that they are not able to find an explanation for the power of the objects in the objects themselves, they come to the conclusion that somehow we must have ‘made up’ their power, as if money tokens were like Peter Pans held up through the power of imagination.